-N.B.
-For 2016 & 2017, solo passengers may book any cruise without paying a single supplement, subject to what cabin category is available.
+For 2018, solo passengers may book any cruise without paying a single supplement, subject to what cabin category is available.

-Included Features: Free Wi-Fi in the cabins, unlimited wines, beers, and soft drinks with lunch and dinner, bottled water, shore excursions, bicycles (Europe), transfers between hotel and ship when buying a land package, airport transfers if buying AmaWaterways’ airfare.
+Free Wi-Fi in the cabins, unlimited wines, beers, and soft drinks with lunch and dinner, bottled water, Chef’s Table specialty restaurant, shore excursion in every port, bicycles (Europe), transfers between hotel and ship when buying a land package, airport transfers if buying AmaWaterways’ airfare.
 These extras upfront keep the final bill in check.

 - Prague hotel stay then sail between Nuremburg along the Danube and Main-Danube Canal and taking in a Benedictine Abbey, wines of the Wachau Valley, Vienna and Budapest.

 - The Rhine between Amsterdam and Basel stopping at cathedral cities and picturesque castles and towns.